Israeli strike in northern Lebanon kills at least 21 people

 The strike came a day after a Hezbollah drone attack on an army base in northern Israel killed four soldiers — all of them 19 years old — and severely wounded seven others in the deadliest strike by the militant group since Israel launched its ground invasion of Lebanon nearly two weeks ago.

-Israeli Defense Minister Yoav Gallant briefed his US counterpart Lloyd Austin on Monday on the deadly Hezbollah drone attack and vowed “a forceful response” by Israel.
+On Monday, Prime Minister Benjamin Netanyahu visited the army base and soldiers injured in the attack, vowing that “we will continue to strike Hezbollah without compassion in every part of Lebanon, including in Beirut.”

 Sixty-one people were wounded in Sunday's attack.
-Hezbollah has fired thousands of rockets, missiles and drones into Israel over the past year, killing more than 60 people, although most have been intercepted by Israel's air defense systems or hit open areas.
+Hezbollah has fired thousands of rockets, missiles and drones into Israel over the past year, killing more than 60 people, although Israel says most have been intercepted by its air defense systems or hit open areas.

-In Lebanon, some 2,300 people have been killed by Israeli strikes since last October, more than three-quarters of the deaths occurring in the past month.
+In Lebanon, some 2,300 people have been killed by Israeli strikes since last October, according to the country's Health Ministry.
+More than three-quarters of the deaths occurred in the past month.

 Hezbollah, an ally of Hamas, has vowed to keep up its attacks on Israel until there is a cease-fire in Gaza.
 Israel has said its campaign against Hezbollah is aimed at stopping those attacks so displaced Israelis can feel safe returning to their homes near the Lebanese border.